Aftercare

 The feeling of light and warmth on the skin and the brightness evokes a sense of well-being in most people that we find very difficult to escape.
 However, sunlight does have a downside: the ultraviolet radiation it contains.

 When consumed in excess, this causes damage to skin cells, which in the worst case can be the cause of skin cancer.
+Of course, our body can repair some of this damage itself.

 However, this wonderful property unfortunately works much less efficiently in children and young people than in adults.